Interview with Emmanuel Crivelli

 Thirdly, the internet has completely transformed space, making it possible to be here, there and everywhere, giving the chance to spread information to a greater number of visitors.
 In the case of the Swiss Design Awards and its promotion, I find it essential to confront the nominees and winners with the rest of the design production in Europe and the world.
 The swissdesignawardsblog.ch is therefore, for me, a platform that must continue to allow designers to express their thoughts.
 The users would like to know more about the creative origins of designers and the projects they present; therefore, in 100 years, this material will be a document with real historical, storytelling power.

-For these reasons, I propose a visual identity which will mark the entry into this new era of the 101st year and our contemporary way of consuming information, which will be focused entirely around the new blog (it will be revealed in April 2018) and its new and more detailed editorial content.
+For these reasons, I propose a visual identity which will mark the entry into this new era of the 101st year and our contemporary way of consuming information, which will be focused entirely around the new blog and its new and more detailed editorial content.
 It will also have a distinct digital feel.

 I also love magazines, one I’m really into is Zeit Magazine International.
 The editorial work made on the content is pure genius.
 What feeds me is how the interviews and the photo-shoots tell stories in so many different ways.